3 injured after SEPTA bus crash in North Philadelphia

-PHILADELPHIA (WPVI) --Three people including the driver of SEPTA bus driver were injured in a crash in North Philadelphia.
+PHILADELPHIA (WPVI) --Three people were injured in a SEPTA bus crash in North Philadelphia.

 It happened around 9:25 a.m.
 Tuesday at North 29th Street and Cambria.